OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

 Here's the game's last version: [http://gitjs.org/🀄/1.0.14](http://gitjs.org/🀄/1.0.14).

-In the end, functionality of this game will match the functionality of the original [Mahjong][маджонг1] released several years ago.
+In the end, this game will match the original [Mahjong][маджонг1] (released several years ago) in terms of features.

 # Limitations